- From 2009-2013, EPA and U.S. Fish and Wildlife Service settled 71 lawsuits behind closed doors with environmental groups

 As other avenues to advance positive energy policies have been closed in Congress and by the Administration over the last several years, Western Energy Alliance has been compelled to engage in more legal challenges.
 Confronted with an Interior Department and EPA that have invoked new barriers to oil and natural gas development, Western Energy Alliance has established a Legal Defense Fund and engaged in the following legal initiatives:

 BLM Venting and Flaring Rule: On November 15th within 40 minutes of the Interior Department’s announcement, Western Energy Alliance and IPAA filed a lawsuit in the U.S. District Court for Wyoming challenging BLM’s venting and flaring rule.
-We have also filed a motion for preliminary injunction.
-BLM has vastly overstepped its bounds by finalizing a rule that assumes the Clean Air Act authority that properly resides with EPA and the states.
-The states of Montana, Wyoming, and North Dakota have also filed legal challenges, which have been consolidated with ours.
+Our motion for preliminary injunction was denied, but we're optimistic that in the course of the full ruling the court will agree with our argument ath BLM has vastly overstepped its authority by finalizing a rule that assumes the Clean Air Act authority that properly resides with EPA and the states.
+The states of Montana, Wyoming, North Dakota, and Texas have also filed legal challenges, which have been consolidated with ours.
 The New Mexico Attorney General, California Air Resources Board, and various environmental groups have intervened on behalf of BLM.

 - Greater Sage Grouse: Western Energy Alliance filed a lawsuit challenging BLM and U.S. Forest Service land use plan amendments for the Greater Sage Grouse that impose top-down, centralized conservation plans.